 Once in Zagreb, the capital city of Croatia, you are only 1/2h away from lash green countryside named Zagorje.
 Zagorje region is located in northern part of Croatia (map), just north from it’s capital city.
-Actually, only Medvednica mountain separates Zagreb from Zagorje region.
+Actually, only Medvednica mountain separates Zagreb (photos) from Zagorje region.

 So, to go to Croatian Zagorje from Zagreb you follow signs for Krapina.
 Another option is to go around east slopes of Medvednica mountain by following signs for Vrbovec and Krizevci.
 Both, highways and alternative routes are available.

 More like this in Old Zagorje photo gallery region…